AmazingMonster/conceptrodon/docs/contents/metafunctions/cotanivore/typical_paste.doc.md

 ## Implementation

-`Cotanivore::TypicalPaste` first reduces the number of arguments via recursion.
+`Cotanivore::TypicalPaste` first reduces the number of parameters via recursion.
-When the number of arguments reaches one of the base cases, the function utilizes partial template specialization to extract elements from packed containers and place them into the first container.
+When the number of parameters reaches one of the base cases, the function utilizes partial template specialization to extract elements from packed containers and place them into the first container.

 A simplified version will be as follows: